baabaablackgoat/simpleMarkdownRecipebook/readme.md

 Optionally, modify the files to customize the recipe book to your liking (will hopefully be made easier in a later commit)

-Install the python modules [markdown2](https://pypi.org/project/markdown2/) and if you haven't yet, [termcolor](https://pypi.org/project/termcolor/) (soon to be optional, see Issue #6).
+Install the python modules [markdown2](https://pypi.org/project/markdown2/)

 Create your own .md recipes in the /recipes folder - see section below on how to do that, and run the `make.py` script.